olivierfriard/boris_docs/index.rst

 BORIS is available for 32 or 64bits systems.

 You can also run BORIS from sources.
-See the `download page <http://www.boris.unito.it/pages/download_linux>`_ for details about the dependencies to install.
+See the `Linux download page <http://www.boris.unito.it/pages/download_linux>`_ for details about the dependencies to install.

 Microsoft-Windows